dsnutter/portfolio-conversion-units/README.md

 # Install Notes

 ## Version
-Used python 3.11 to develop this package
+I used python 3.11 to develop this package

+## Installing as a package executable and running the package
+pip install .
+then run "portfolio-conversion-units"

 ## Notes on git repo
 URL: https://github.com/dsnutter/portfolio-conversion-units.git